sorenbronsted/webui/readme.txt

 Head start
 ==========

-This library contains the framework for web application at UFDS.
+This library contains the framework for web application.
-To use it get it with pub from http://dev/git/webui.git

 The sample directory contains a simple demo of how you make an dart web application with this library.
 To run this: